-How Dental Insurance Can Save You Money on a Root Canal Procedure
+How Dental Insurance Can Help Reduce the Cost of a Root Canal

 If an infection in a tooth or decay threatens to compromise a tooth, a root canal treatment may be the next course of action.
-However, many patients struggle with the fear of what a procedure like this might feel like and what it could cost.
+However, many patients struggle with the fear of what a procedure like this might feel like and what a root canal could cost.

-Learn more about what a root canal is, when you might need it, and what steps to take to make sure your dental insurance can cover it.
+Learn more about what a root canal costs, what it is, when you might need it, and what steps to take to make sure your dental insurance can cover it.

 What is a Root Canal?

 Root canal treatment is a procedure where a dental specialist called an endodontist operates on the tooth’s nerve or pulp.1 The process involves more than one appointment and follow ups.

 After an opening in the crown of the tooth is made, the nerve or pulp is removed.
 Then, the inside is often filled with a rubber-like material to seal it before a temporary filling is added.
 Depending on the severity of the infection, medicine may also be administered at this stage to remove bacteria and prevent it from spreading.